 Take the First Step

 Commit to getting dressed and taking at least one step outside the door.
-Over time, there will be some days where you just don’t have it.
+Over time, there will be some days where it’s just not going to happen.
 That’s understandable.
 If you’re injured, sore or the weather is bad then it makes sense to take a break or to find an alternative exercise method.
+You may be suffering from a minor cold, but you actually can still walk!
 But many days, you will simply “not feel like it” when you could easily get a productive walk in!

 To avoid this, when you don’t feel up for it commit to taking that first step outside the door.
 You will find that once you get that far, you will almost always discover you have the energy to get your full walk in!
 If you get dressed, get ready and go outside and your body still is telling you “not today,” then take the day off.
 Just knowing that you have an out can give you the motivation to give it a shot!